coderirfannn/JavaCoder----Smart-Education/README.md

 # JavaCoder----Smart-Education
 # JavaCoder Platform 🏫💻

 JavaCoder is a government-level education platform designed to digitally empower schools and institutions.
-It provides role-based dashboards for Students, Teachers, and Admins — offering tools for online learning, class/course management, digital content, AI-generated quizzes, and performance tracking.
+It provides role-based dashboards for Students, Teachers, and Admins — offering tools for online learning, class/course management, digital content.
 Built using Node.js, Express.js, MongoDB, EJS, and Tailwind CSS, the platform follows the MVC architecture for clean code organization.

 ---